huggingface/transformers/docs/source/add_new_model.rst

 As you can see, we do make use of inheritance in 🤗 Transformers, but we keep the level of abstraction to an absolute minimum.
-There are never more than two levels of abstraction for any model in the library. :obj:`BrandNewBertModel` inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from :class:`~transformres.PreTrainedModel` and that's it.
+There are never more than two levels of abstraction for any model in the library. :obj:`BrandNewBertModel` inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from :class:`~transformers.PreTrainedModel` and that's it.
 As a general rule, we want to make sure that a new model only depends on :class:`~transformers.PreTrainedModel`.
 The important functionalities that are automatically provided to every new model are :meth:`~transformers.PreTrainedModel.from_pretrained` and